 Following up Blake Snyder’s Beat Sheet is Romancing The Beat by Gwen Hayes

-Many a romance writer sears by this plot formula and with good reason.
-Hayes takes everything from Snyder’s Beat Sheet into an easy to understand guide for romance authors who write shorter stories (50k words or less) and category romance.
+Many a romance writer swears by this plot formula and with good reason.
+Hayes takes everything from Snyder’s Beat Sheet and puts it into an easy to understand guide for romance authors who write shorter stories (50k words or less) and category romance.
 I’ve definitely found it useful for my novella-length work.

 Gwen refers to her four-part structure as a journey from hole-hearted to whole-hearted.

 - Retreating from love

 Each of the four parts have necessary beats that must be hit.
 Also, I don’t know if I mentioned this before, but all of these plot formulas start from the assumption that you already know your premise and your characters.
 This is especially true for Romancing the Beat.

 Set-up: introduce the characters, the world, the premise, and the romantic arc.